Izzy1647/PythonCrashCourse/README.md

 # python-crash-course

-a note for the book python crash course.
+The answers for exercises in book python crash course.